rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-05-29|RZ - Changed constructors to use constructors with more parameter options to streamline potential changes.
 Have a working AI with cheats, working on removing cheats and still having the AI follow the track.
 2021-05-29|JM - Worked out rotation for a rectangle that alligned with the actual car movements, started work on four wheel physics and the necessary rigid body physics.

+2021-05-31|RZ - Changed algorithmic edge detection to a manual one because it was easier for the pathfinding to handle compared to the spotty edge detection (manual is using the paintbucket tool in photoshop to make the track and not track parts distinct solid colored blocks).
+Reworked AI to handle tight corners better so that it can now complete indefinite amounts of laps without error.